Setting Up TeamCity for Amazon EC2

 Provided these requirements are met, usual TeamCity agent installation and cloud-provider image bundling procedures are applicable.

-If you need the connection between the server and the agent machine to be secure, you will need to set up the agent machine to establish a secure tunnel (e.g., VPN) to the server on boot so that TeamCity agent receives data via the secure channel.
+If you need the connection between the server and the agent machine to be secure, you will need to set up the agent machine to establish a secure tunnel (for example, VPN) to the server on boot so that TeamCity agent receives data via the secure channel.

 Choose one of the existing generic images.